domalab/ha-actronair-neo/README.md

-# Work In Progress - Actron Air Neo Home Assistant Integration
+# Actron Air Neo Home Assistant Integration

 This is a custom component for Home Assistant that integrates with the Actron Air Neo HVAC system.